-This fall, we welcome the first co-hort into our newly re-vamped graduate programs (MA- Thesis, MA- Course-based and PhD) in MLCS.
-We now offer new specializations in Applied Linguistics, Media and Cultural Studies, Translation Studies and Transnational and Comparative Literatures.
+We are in the midst of the next round of graduate admissions into our re-vamped graduate programs (MA- Thesis, MA- Course-based and PhD) in MLCS.
+We offer specializations in Applied Linguistics, Media and Cultural Studies, Translation Studies and Transnational and Comparative Literatures.
 Graduate students create individualized portfolios with modules that are tailored towards professional development, giving students opportunities to engage with Community Service Learning, benefit from our strong series of teaching workshops, and write for a variety of audiences.
 I hope you will browse our website to learn more about these programs.

 Links on the left-hand side of this page will take you to more information about our people, our undergraduate and graduate programs, our study abroad options, our on-going research projects, our journals, and more.
 Please browse our website, come by Arts 200 to visit, or enroll in our terrific courses in order to find out where in the world studies in MLCS may take you!